NTD-Modelling-Consortium/endgame-postprocessing/misc/pp_mixed_scenarios/README.md

                scenario_1: [CAF09661, CAF09662]  # IUs to take from scenario_1
                scenario_2: [CAF09663]            # IUs to take from scenario_2
            scenario_name: scenario_x1        # Name applied to the processed scenario set
+           cannonicalize:                    # Optional - if you want to re-cannonicalize the input files.
+Should
+                                             # contain the parameters expected by the specific disease's cannonicalize
+                                             # function.
+The example below is for oncho
+               input_dir: "input/raw_data/"  # The input directory where the raw files live
+               output_dir: "input/"          # The output directory where you want the cannonical results to live
+               historic_dir: "input/historic-oncho/" # Optional - directory of historic results, if  exist.
+                                                         # Defaults to None
+               historic_prefix: "raw_outputs_" # Optional - Prefix of historic results, if they exist.
+                                               # Defaults to "*"
+               start_year: 1970              # Optional - Defaults to 1970
+               stop_year:  2041              # Optional - Defaults to 2041
         ```